 About the Job

 To provide a comprehensive financial service and primary source of technical accounting advice to senior officers.
 Responsibility for maintenance and closure of accounts, and advising senior managers on complex financial issues.
+Responsibility for treasury management, VAT & tax advice, and financial policy.
 To use financial and organisational skills to ensure high quality, accurate and timely financial information and compliance with legislation and accounting standards.

 Lead and manage a team of accountants and work closely with senior finance managers fully briefed on all key financial issues.

+The organisation is expected to go through a significant Local Government Reorganisation (LGR) process in the medium-term, and the role will be instrumental in ensuring that policies, records and data are robust and appropriate for the new organisation or organisations.

 This is what we need you to do...

+To work across organisational boundaries and lead any coordination and consolidation of financial statements in preparation, and beyond, for LGR in Gloucestershire.

+Provide significant technical leadership and direction, drawing from a wealth of knowledge and experience, particularly in respect of County Council financial policies and standards.

 Lead on co-ordination and production of the annual Statement of Accounts.

 To lead and co-ordinate the core financial processes to ensure effective financial management, use of resources and compliance with accounting principles, the Council’s financial regulations and corporate financial framework.